ge0rgeth0mas/HOUSE-PRICE-PREDICTOR/README.md

 3. **SHAP Values** - Shows us the impact of each feature for a particular prediction.

 An example of the SHAP values being used to explain feature importance for a particular set of features used to make a prediction can be seen in the web app screenshot [above](#output).

-Note: These tools are used after a model has been fit.

 ### **Conclusion**
 Real world data on past recorded sales price for houses in Melbourne has been used to develop an end-to-end data science project.
 The project shows the various stages involved such as data acquisition, data cleaning, exploratory data analysis (EDA), feature engineering, modeling, serialization, and web app deployment along with ML explainability.